keikhcheung/notes/content/Continuous-scroll-is-hard-for-retaining-information.md

 # Continuous scroll is hard for retaining information

 Continuous scroll in digital environment is hard for retaining information.
-It weakens spatial recognition.
+It weakens **spatial recognition**.
 One reason is that it does not allow perpetuating ideas.
 It is hard to retain the level/depth of scroll in our mind and associate it with information/ideas which come across.
 The gesture we perform to progress is uniform, confined in a restricted, two-dimensional space (e.g. touchpad, touchscreen, or browser window associated with the mouse wheel).

 - ‘Continuous scrolling interactions disrupt object permanence.’
 - ‘When I read a physical book, if I find myself lost, I can flip backwards a few pages, keeping my finger in my current reading spot.’[^1]